Long-Term Disability (LTD) Benefits for Carpal Tunnel Syndrome

-If your LTD claim is denied, you have the right to appeal that decision.
-But you do not need to go through that process alone.
-An experienced ERISA or LTD attorney like those on the team at Chisholm Chisholm & Kilpatrick can navigate the appeal process for you, so you can focus on your health.
-We take a comprehensive approach to preparing and filing your appeal, which includes:
+If your long-term disability claim is denied, you have the right to appeal that decision.
+Yet you do not need to go through this process alone.
+An experienced ERISA or LTD attorney like those at Chisholm Chisholm & Kilpatrick can navigate the appeal process for you, so you may focus on your health.
+We take a comprehensive approach to preparing and filing your appeal.

 We collect all of the insurance documents pertaining to your LTD claim, including the insurance company’s claim file, as well as policy documents and any other plan-governing documents.
 Reviewing these documents and applying our knowledge of ERISA law and U.S. Department of Labor laws, allows us to identify errors the insurance company may have made.

-Claimants’ physicians are often extremely busy treating patients and managing their medical practices, and they do not always have time to respond to insurance company information requests.
-But obtaining medical records and reports from your treating doctors in support of your disability claim is an important part of preparing the administrative appeal.
-We help claimants communicate with their doctors to explain what definition of disability they need to meet and why supportive evidence from their treatment providers is so important.
+Additionally, claimants’ physicians are often extremely busy treating patients and managing their medical practices, and they do not always have time to respond to insurance company information requests.
+Obtaining medical records and reports from your treating doctors in support of your disability claim is an important part of preparing the administrative appeal.
+CCK helps claimants communicate with their doctors to explain what definition of disability they need to meet and why supportive evidence from their treatment providers is so important.